tejasnavalkhe/Identifying-Customer-Satisfaction-within-the-Airline-Industry-using-Text-Analysis/README.md

 # CSC8635-Machine-Learning

+• Designed and deployed Machine Learning models for Twitter sentiment analysis, utilising Decision Tree Classifier, Random Forest Classifier, Logistic Regression and Support Vector Machine Classifier.

+• Plotted WordClouds to analyse dataset for each sentiment category: positive, neutral, and negative.

+• To improve model accuracy, Removed English stop words, punctuation, usernames, repeated words, and links.

+• Utilised Lemmatization technique to standardise and reduce words, aiding in the extraction of core meanings.

+• Implemented Tokenization to break tweets into individual tokens, facilitating the extraction of meaningful features.

+• Implemented a pipeline incorporating natural language processing (NLP) algorithms for text classification, achieving higher accuracy with techniques such as TF-IDF.

+• Conducted F1-score evaluation to assess model performance, achieving 78% accuracy with a Support Vector Machine classifier.

 ## Data:

 The data for **Twitter Sentiment Analysis** can be found in the `"Text"` folders, while the **weather data** is located in the `"Time Series"` folders.